 I wanted to reach out personally and invite you to visit [name of pharmacy] to find out more about the work the team do to support patients and the public.
-Community pharmacists are trusted healthcare professionals: millions of people rely on them every day for access to life-saving medicines, healthcare advice and other clinical services.
+Community pharmacists are trusted healthcare professionals: millions of people rely on them every day for access to lifesaving medicines, healthcare advice and other clinical services.

 I would also urge you to do all you can to ensure that this pharmacy and thousands of others across the country are protected from closure.
-More than 720 pharmacies have already closed since 2015, any further closures will put unbearable strain on the local healthcare system and make the current issues worse.
+Over 1000 pharmacies have closed since 2015, any further closures will put unbearable strain on the local healthcare system and make the current issues worse.
 This could mean that patients don't have the same easy access to vital medicines as was previously available.